phoo-lang/docs/tutorial.md

 While this may seem like a lousy way to put 42 on the stack, not every input in an expression is going to be hard-coded.
 In most every other case, it's not going to be 3, it's going to be some data taken from elsewhere that needs to be processed.
 A thourough understanding of stack-based post-fix arithmetic is essential to programming in Phoo.

 At this point we have now seen examples of words.
-Words are simply any sequence of non-whitespace characters that Phoo recognizes --- such as `echo` and `:::phoo +`.
+Words are simply any sequence of non-whitespace characters that Phoo recognizes --- such as `:::phoo echo` and `:::phoo +`.
 To see a list of all the words available to you, type `:::phoo dir` at the prompt and it will put a long list of strings on the stack.

 We have also seen examples of literals.
-A literal is special type of word that simply represents a primitive value, such as `5`.
+A literal is special type of word that simply represents a primitive value, such as `:::phoo 5`.
 Literals are described by a regular expression, and the builtin library has several regular expressions for different number formats, among others.

 Lastly, we have seen an example of a macro.
-The macro `$` handles the compilation of strings.
+The macro `:::phoo $` handles the compilation of strings.
 Macros are not limited to one word's worth as are literals -- they can use the entirety of the source string after them, and modify the code behind them.
 I won't be getting into macros in too much depth here, but the [Internals document](internals.html#compilation) has some good explanations of how macros and literals are recognized and interpreted by the Phoo compiler.

-## Sub-Array Inner Sanctum
+## Sneaky Sneaky Sub-Arrays

 The final construct (not seen so far) is simply a sub-array.
 These are created using the macros `:::phoo do`/`:::phoo [` and `:::phoo end`/`:::phoo ]`.
 Sub-arrays are the core of program stucture, and have a few caveats.